HapisaurusRex/HapisaurusRex/README.md

 - 👋 Hi, I’m @HapisaurusRex
-- 👀 I’m interested in mechanical engineering, cooking, and making idiot proof instructions (partially inspired by cooking)
+- 👀 I’m interested in automating day to day life to hopefully benefit others
 - 🌱 I’m currently learning the basics of website creation and algorithms but I want to delve into software engineering and see what I can really get a computer to do

-- 💞️ I’m looking to gain experience by doing my own projects (because my code would probably not be up to other expectations yet) Check out my progress !
+- 💞️ I’m looking to gain experience by contributing towards some open source projects in the future, however my experience is limited as of now.

 <!---
 HapisaurusRex/HapisaurusRex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.